tparker48/Stilson_Moog_Filter_JUCE/README.md

 - Building the test/example application would require a JUCE installation on your machine
 - Adding the filter to your project is as simple as dragging StilsonMoogFilter.h and StilsonMoogFilter.cpp into your own JUCE project via Projucer
+- Note: currently implemented for single channel only

 ## Usage
 The usage is straighforward and can be seen in the MainComponent.h and MainComponent.cpp code.